korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 Meaning of the first two frames, `MAV_FRAME_LOCAL_NED` and `MAV_FRAME_LOCAL_ENU`, is obvious.
 The next three are much less clear.
 First of all, they are defined as "setpoints" or "offsets" instead of frames of reference.

-`MAV_FRAME_BODY_NED` description makes clear that it's frame with body orientation (fixed to vehicle): `e.g. useful to command 2 m/s^2 acceleration to the right`, however it's name implies it's NED frame, which is confusing.
-Description of `MAV_FRAME_BODY_OFFSET_NED` makes thing even more complicated because it looks like it's a real NED frame: `e.g. useful to command 2 m/s^2 acceleration to the east`.
+`MAV_FRAME_BODY_NED` description makes clear that it's frame with body orientation (fixed to vehicle): _"e.g. useful to command 2 m/s^2 acceleration to the right"_, however it's name implies it's NED frame, which is confusing.
+Description of `MAV_FRAME_BODY_OFFSET_NED` makes thing even more complicated because it looks like it's a real NED frame: _"e.g. useful to command 2 m/s^2 acceleration to the east"_.

 The only detailed explanation of current local frames' meaning is in [APM documentation](http://ardupilot.org/dev/docs/copter-commands-in-guided-mode.html#set-position-target-local-ned).
 It describes `MAV_FRAME_LOCAL_OFFSET_NED` as vehicle-carried NED and `MAV_FRAME_BODY_OFFSET_NED` as vehicle-carried Front-Right-Down frame which is clear.
 However, behavior of `MAV_FRAME_BODY_NED` frame is complicated: